Renewable Energy Pros Cons

 WHAT IT IS:

-Wind power refers to the use of modern wind turbines that are used to generate electricity, either for individual use or for contribution to a utility power grid.
+Wind energy refers to the use of modern wind turbines that are used to generate electricity, either for individual use or for contribution to a utility power grid.
 The power in wind increases rapidly with its speed, which means that locating windmills in areas of strong winds is critical.
 The strongest winds in the United States tend to be in Alaska, the western United States, and the Appalachians.
 Wind power currently supplies about 1% of United States electricity needs, but capacity is expanding rapidly.

 Wind power is plentiful, renewable and relatively affordable.
 Wind power does not produce emissions.